-Enhanced Coverage of Nonprofits OWN Directors and Officers Coverage
+Enhanced Coverage of NONPROFITS OWN® Directors and Officers Coverage

 Summaries of key features only.
 Actual policy language will differ.

-• Broad Employment Practices Liability coverage
+- Broad Employment Practices Liability (EPLI) Coverage

 Flat Rate D&O

-Our flat rate D&O product is for 501(c)(3) nonprofit organizations with no employees.
-Specifically designed for nonprofits with no employees, this low cost product provides D&O protection for nonprofit board members and the organization, but excludes coverage for any employment-related actions.
+NIA’s flat rate D&O product is for 501(c)(3) nonprofit organizations with no employees.
+Specifically designed for nonprofits with no employees, this low-cost product provides D&O protection for nonprofit board members and the organization, but excludes coverage for any employment-related actions.

-From the Claim’s Files
+From the Claims Files

 Failure to Accommodate:

 An employee with ongoing performance problems was eventually terminated, but alleged he was not given an accommodation due to stress in his personal life.
-Unfortunately, the employee’s file was not well documented on the performance issues, and the nonprofit had not addressed the accommodation request.
+Unfortunately, the employee’s personnel file was not well documented on the performance issues, and the nonprofit had not addressed the accommodation request.
 The employee was highly paid, and the matter was heavily litigated over a four-year period.

 Four employees claimed they had been wrongfully terminated for complaining about unpaid wages.
 Legal discovery revealed that the unpaid wage claims had some merit and the terminations based on performance problems would be difficult to establish.

 Breach of Contract:

 A nonprofit was sued by a builder for breach of a construction project contract, claiming unpaid contract damages.
-Often, breach of contract claims are not covered in D&O policies, but our forms contain a $250,000 defense cost only enhancement, so we were able to provide the nonprofit with an experienced defense attorney for the nonprofit.
+Breach of contract claims are generally not covered in D&O policies, but NIA’s forms contain an annual $250,000 aggregate defense-cost-only enhancement.
+Using that enhancement, NIA was able to retain an experienced defense attorney for the nonprofit.